matt-chalmers/django-basicauth/README.md

 # django-basicauthly
-A Basic Authentication middleware for Django
+Basic Authentication support for Django

 ## Status

-WIP - currently supporting a soft authentication check only.
+WIP - currently supporting a soft authentication middleware only.
 See below.

-Lots of TODO's still :)
+Lots of TODOs in motion to create more utils and options, as well as testing before publication.

 ## Notes